jellewilbrink/presence-ping/README.md

 # Presence Ping
 An LED indicator of people's presence at home.

-This project uses an ESP32 to turn on an LED when a given IP adress is reachable over the network, and turn of the LED when the address is not reachable.
+This project uses an ESP32 to turn on an LED when a given BLE device is detected, and turn of the LED when the device is absent.

-By assigning the smartphones of all inhabitants a known static IP address (this can be done in the router), the reachability of the IP address becomes an indicator of a person's presence.

 ## Getting started
 ### Installation